Status: This is an in-progress, unapproved draft.

-Images of text are those that display text that is intended to be read.
-The strongest design technique is to use actual text – styled with CSS – rather than image-based text presentation.
-This is because actual text is flexible, it can be resized without losing clarity and the background and text colors can be modified to suit users’ reading preferences.
+Actual text is much more flexible than images: It can be resized without losing clarity, and background and text colors can be modified to suit users’ reading preferences.
 Images are more likely to distort and pixelate when resized.
 In those uncommon situations where images of text must be used, the text alternative must contain the same text presented in the image.

 Image of styled text with decorative effect

 This slogan image contains text with decorative effects that used to be impossible to be realized consistently across browsers by using CSS styling only.
 The text alternative is the same as that presented in the image: “Your access to the city”.
 The decorative effects (stylized text and shadow) should not be described.

 The visual effects in the above image can be produced using CSS3 and an embedded font.
-However some authors and developers may need to support older browsers and may find the image example useful.
+Authors and developers that need to support older browsers may find the image example useful, if a less styled fallback text isn’t an option.